ParkfieldOrg/Sakurabook/en/create-service.md

 ## Assigned add-ons

 Another element on this page is the Assigned Add-ons section.
-By clicking on the `Add Add-ons` button, you can connect Add-ons to the Service.
+By clicking on the `Add AddOns` button, you can connect Add-ons to the Service.
 These will be then available for booking together with the Service.

 ![Alt text](../img/Screenshot%202022-08-30%20at%2014.59.21.png?raw=true "Sakurabook Service AddOns")